LeivoSepp/Lesson-LightSensor-TSL2561/README.md

 # Adafruit Light Sensor TSL2561
-This project as an example, how to use Adafruit light sensor TSL2561 in Raspberry PI and Windows 10 IoT Core.
+This project is an example on how to use the Adafruit light sensor TSL2561 in Raspberry PI and Windows 10 IoT Core.

 ## What is this sensor?
 https://www.adafruit.com/products/439

 The TSL2561 luminosity sensor is an advanced digital light sensor, ideal for use in a wide range of light situations.
 This sensor is precise, allowing for exact lux calculations and can be configured for different gain/timing ranges to detect light ranges from up to 0.1 - 40,000+ Lux on the fly.